Heroes (American TV series): Synopsis

 The first part of season three is called "Volume Three: Villains".
 Volume three begins with an assassination attempt on Nathan Petrelli (Adrian Pasdar), a political figure who can fly, and explores its consequences.
 Meanwhile, several villains escape from the confines of Level 5, a maximum security area owned and operated by the Company within Primatech, and Noah Bennet attempts to recapture them.
-Arthur Petrelli (Robert Forster), Nathan Petrelli's father, heals from systemic nerve damage and aims to create a formula to give ordinary people superhuman abilities, simultaneously stealing Peter's powers.
+Arthur Petrelli (Robert Forster), Nathan's father, heals from systemic nerve damage and aims to create a formula to give ordinary people superhuman abilities, simultaneously stealing Peter's powers.
 The second part of season three, "Volume Four: Fugitives", reveals what happens after Nathan fails to produce the formula.
 After the destruction of Primatech and Pinehearst, the rival company of Primatech, the heroes attempt to lead normal lives until Nathan initiates his plan to round up all people with abilities.
 He is opposed in that plan by the other heroes, led by Peter, who used the synthetic formula to acquire a new ability where he can only copy one power at a time as opposed to his previous array of abilities.
 Sylar kills Nathan in an intense duel.
 However, because Nathan is a prominent political player, Matt Parkman (Greg Grunberg), who has power over people's minds, is instructed to alter Sylar's mind so that he will believe that he is Nathan and take his place, utilising Sylar's new powers of shapeshifting and psychometry to take on Nathan's appearance while his psychometry would 'fill in the blanks' on other details.
 This has a negative side effect causing Sylar's consciousness to become trapped in Matt Parkman's mind.

 Season four contains "Volume Five: Redemption", and takes place six weeks after the events of season three.
 The heroes try to return to their normal lives; Peter returns to his job as a paramedic, while Claire attends college.
 Sylar's body is causing his previously acquired abilities to manifest as he struggles with his forced identity as Nathan.
 Sylar's actual consciousness, trapped in Matt Parkman's mind, taunts Matt and seeks out his own body.
 Meanwhile, Hiro has to deal with a brain tumor that is slowly killing him and preventing him from controlling his powers.
 A carnival group is introduced whose leader, Samuel, tries to recruit more people with abilities into his carnival family.
 Samuel claims he is creating a community for special people where they are welcome to be open with their abilities and respected by outsiders.
 In truth, he is bringing together as many people with abilities as possible to build up his own power, moving earth.
 The more special people he has around him, the stronger his power.
 The heroes have to come together to battle Samuel and his plan to expose "specials" to the world by killing thousands of people.
 The series finale ends by opening the nonexistent "Volume Six: Brave New World" in which Claire reveals the existence of people with special abilities to a group of reporters and photographers.